sahilrajput03/sahilrajput03/learning-bash.md

 # By default tee overwrite the target files, instead if u want to append to content of the files, you can use:
-echo Hello I am Sahil | tee -ag2 log3
+echo Hello I am Sahil | tee -a log2 log3

 # Beauty of tee command is that we can repipe stdout (i.e., tee doesn't eat up thd stdout or stderr at all):